 Learning how to code is one thing.
 But putting it to practice by developing your own project is a whole other ballgame.
 Project-based learning is proven to be one of the most effective ways to hone your coding skills, develop an aptitude for teamwork and collaboration, and build up a stellar portfolio.

-That’s why each student in our partner boot camps is required to create three projects—and then show off their best work at a course-culminating Demo Day, open to employers and professionals in the local community.
+That’s why each participant in our partner boot camps is required to create three projects—and then show off their best work at a course-culminating Demo Day, open to employers and professionals in the local community.

 Here are three of the projects that really wowed us.